Matt Helm: Films

-A fifth film was planned, based upon the novel The Ravagers, but Martin declined the opportunity to play the role once more, even though the title of the film was announced at the end of The Wrecking Crew.
+A fifth film was planned, based upon the novel The Ravagers, but Martin declined the opportunity to play the role again.
+The title of the film was announced at the end of The Wrecking Crew.

 Box office performance

 Home media

-Murderer's Row was initially released on VHS in 1980, with reissues in 1987 and 1993.
-The Ambushers was released on VHS in 1987, with a reissue in 1996.
+Murderer's Row was initially released on VHS in 1980, with a reissue in 1987.
+The Ambushers was released on VHS in 1986, with a reissue in 1991.
 The Silencers and The Wrecking Crew were both released on VHS only in 1996, with no reissues for either film.
 The 1996 releases consisted of 2 box sets, one containing Murderer's Row and The Ambushers, with the other containing The Silencers and The Wrecking Crew.
 It is unknown if these releases were sold exclusively as box sets, or if they were also issued individually.
 A 4-DVD box set containing the four films was released in North America in December 2005.